How will taking a Planned Leave semester impact your Financial Aid & Scholarships?

 - Students with institutional scholarships or Western Undergraduate Exchange (WUE) awards will not meet their renewal criteria if they take Planned Leave.

 Students must currently be meeting their scholarship or WUE GPA requirements to proactively appeal.
 Proactive appeal deadlines are August 1st for fall semester and January 1st for spring semester; however, students should submit appeals a minimum of two weeks prior to the deadline if they would like a decision before the Planned Leave deadline.
-Students may fax, mail, walk-in or use the secure document upload to submit a scholarship appeal, found on the Student Financial Services website.
-Students who do not meet the proactive appeals requirement or who will not be on Planned Leave should contact Student Financial Services for an additional appeal process.
+Students may fax, mail, walk-in or use the secure document upload to submit a scholarship appeal, found on the The Office of Financial Aid website.
+Students who do not meet the proactive appeals requirement or who will not be on Planned Leave should contact The Office of Financial Aid for an additional appeal process.

 The Native American Legacy Award (NALA) does not have any renewal criteria, as long as the student has remained a Non-Resident, he/she will still qualify for NALA.

-For questions regarding impacts of Planned Leave on financial aid and scholarships, please contact Student Financial Services.
+For questions regarding impacts of Planned Leave on financial aid and scholarships, please contact The Office of Financial Aid.